The-Evil-Pickle/Replay-the-Spire/README.md

 ## Known Issues:
  * Cards altered by Ring of Chaos or Baseball return to the normal version if the run is saved and returned to later.
- * Config options do not save when the game is closed and re-opened.
- * Honey Jar + Question Card doesn't stack.
+ * Honey Jar + Question Card doesn't stack (except in the case of busted crown).
  * Compile Driver doesn't count custom orbs.
  * When Raider's Mask evokes a dark orb, it may cause one of your other orbs to skip activating its passive effect.